The Amazing World of Psychiatry blog is a celebration of psychiatry and the benefits it brings to people and society.

 I am also a member of the Royal College of Psychiatrists and do work within the College but again all views here are my own and do not represent the views of the College.

-I am also on the Editorial board of ‘The Psychiatrist’ but all views here are my own and do not represent ‘The Psychiatrist’.
-While I might promote articles from ‘The Psychiatrist’ on this and related sites this does not represent my official work with the journal.
+I am also on the Editorial board of ‘The British Journal of Psychiatry Bulletin’ but all views here are my own and do not represent ‘The British Journal of Psychiatry Bulletin’.
+While I might promote articles from ‘The British Journal of Psychiatry Bulletin’ on this and related sites this does not represent my official work with the journal.